rmjarvis/TreeCorr/README.rst

     conda update -c conda-forge treecorr

-Depending on the write permissions of the python distribution for your specific system, you might need to use one of the following variants for pip installation::
+Depending on the write permissions of the Python distribution for your specific system, you might need to use one of the following variants for pip installation::

     sudo pip install treecorr